Rizado/Conky-Weather-and-forecast/README.md

 # Conky Weather Widget

 A lightweight and customizable weather widget for Conky, written in Lua.
 This widget fetches real-time weather data from OpenWeatherMap and displays it beautifully on your desktop.
+The weather description is animated with a scrolling effect.
+The background theme automatically switches between day and night modes, changing according to sunrise and sunset times.

 ## Weather Widget Preview